-\ Patrol Unit Designations.
-Patro units shall be identified by the number of the geographic area assignment, the applicable service letter (4/110.50), and a unit number corresponding to one of the numbered reporting districts in the assigned areas.
+Patrol Unit Designations.
+Patrol units shall be identified by the number of the geographic area of assignment, the applicable service letter (4/110.50), and a unit number corresponding to one of the numbered reporting districts in their assigned areas.

-within geographic Areas shall be identified by the identified by the word "Commander number of the geographic area of followed by the number of the Are assignment, the applicable service and the letter "A" or "B." "A" shall letter (4/110.50), and unit numbers indicate Patrol Division Commandin assigned in consecutive order beginning with the number "1."

-\ Non-geographic Division Unit pesignations.
-Non-geographic division units shall be identified by Traffic Divisions.
-Line traffic the number and/or letter of the division commanding officer unit division (4/110.20) and the unit shall be identified by the word numbers assigned in consecutive

-\ Watch Commanders.
-Watch commanders shall be assigned the unit number "10."

-\ Community Relations Officer.
-The Area community relations officer shall be assigned the unit number "80."

-\ Air Support Unit Designations.
+- Traffic Unit Designations.
+Traffic units shall be identified by the number of the geographic area of assignment, the applicable service letter (4/110.50), and unit numbers assigned in consecutive order beginning with the number "1." - Non-geographic Division Unit Designations.
+Non-geographic division units shall be identified by the number and/or letter of the division (4/110.20) and the unit numbers assigned in consecutive order beginning with the number "1." - Watch Commanders.
+Watch commanders shall be assigned the unit number "10." - Community Relations Officer.
+The Area community relations officer shall be assigned the unit number "80." - Air Support Unit Designations.
 Regular air flights shall be designated by the word "Air," followed by the corresponding area number to which the flight is primarily committed (e.g., Air 3 would be assigned to an air flight with primary commitment in Southwest Area).

-special air flights will be designated Air 20" through "Air 100" by the Commanding Officer, Air Support Division.
+Special air flights will be designated "Air 20" through "Air 100" by the Commanding Officer, Air Support Division.